hattipjs/hattip/readme.md

 };
 ```

-You can even use your HatTip application as an Express middleware when you have to use that one Express library that doesn't have a replacement anywhere else:
+You can even use your Hattip application as an Express middleware when you have to use that one Express library that doesn't have a replacement anywhere else:

 ```js
 // entry-express.js